 Hillsdale South Section

-Project design is currently focused on the South section, which will include about 9,000 feet, or 1.7 miles, of sewer pipes (see map).The South section will be followed by the Middle and North sections, although you may see crews in all three project sections throughout the life of the project.
+Project design is currently focused on the South section, which will include about 7,200 feet of sewer pipes (see map).The South section will be followed by the Middle and North sections, although you may see crews in all three project sections throughout the life of the project.

 Public and Private Property Access